Last Updated on July 7, 2026 by Daniel Globe

 Are there any specific events or festivals during the best time to travel to Borneo?

-One of the most popular events during the dry season in Borneo is the Rainforest World Music Festival, which takes place in July.
-This festival showcases traditional music and dance from around the world.
+One of the most notable events during the dry season is the Rainforest World Music Festival, typically held in late June at the Sarawak Cultural Village, showcasing traditional and contemporary music and dance from around the world.
+Check the official festival website for exact dates each year, as they can shift slightly.

 Are there any considerations to keep in mind when traveling to Borneo during the best time?

-It’s important to book accommodations and tours in advance, as the dry season is a popular time for tourists to visit Borneo.
-Additionally, it’s advisable to pack light, breathable clothing and insect repellent for outdoor activities.
+It’s a good idea to book accommodations and tours in advance, since the dry season is a popular time for tourists to visit Borneo.
+It’s also worth packing light, breathable clothing and insect repellent for outdoor activities.